brand icon Jan21

 Pre-measured capsules

-Another interesting part of the science involved to make this cleaner is the exact measurements.
+Another interesting part of the science involved in making this cleaner is the exact measurements.
 Each capsule comes pre-measured instead of in a container for you to scoop out and measure yourself.
-The reason for this is that the science has to be exact to create a clean AND safe solution.
+The reason for this is that the science has to be exact to create a clean and safe solution.

 How to Use Force Of Nature